Requirements to maintain your F-1 status

 - Complete the Transfer Out

-transferred electronically to the other school and the SEVIS release date you
+transferred electronically to the other school on the SEVIS release date you

 Withdrawing from Northern Arizona University